da5nsy/ReproducibleResearch/episodes/step4Doco.md

  - How you handle missing data - As discussed in lesson 3

- - Where is any downloaded data from and how is it licenced?
-As discussed in lesson 1.

 Primarily, this documentation is here for ***you***.
 It is to: